nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ## GNU/Linux, *BSD, Solaris

-If packages are available for your distribution/operating system, this will save you time.

 ### Ubuntu/Debian

 To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) on Ubuntu and Debian, add the stable Nicotine+ apt repository (PPA) by running the following: